McDegens-DAO/McSwap/README.md

 ```javascript
 https://your-domain.com/propose/ASSET_ID_1
 ```
-Optionally to reduce friction, appending a provider name will attempt to log the user in automatically using the given provider.
+Optionally reduce friction by appending a provider name will attempt to log the user in automatically using the given provider.
 ```javascript
 https://your-domain.com/propose/ASSET_ID_1/phantom
 ```